vortexntnu/software-learning-period/docker/README.md

 [Download Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/)
 [Download Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)

+## Notes
+Any time you wish to run a docker command on Linux, use "sudo docker" instead.
+The same goes for compose.
+This will save you from trouble later down the road.
+Alternatively you may follow the [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/) tutorial.

+When following this guide, make sure to clone the repository and use the existing Docker and docker-compose files in the docker/ directory.

 ## Helpful commands
 This section is intended to be a lookup for whenever you are working with Docker.
 It contains a list of common commands and usage patterns.
 Will be updated on the fly.